sulemantech/b2b-ecommerce/README.md

-# B2B and B2C Custom Ecommerce Application in MERN Stack
+# B2B Ecommerce Application in MERN Stack and TypeScript

 ## Overview